Scientists gather information about the Atlantic red snapper fishery with assistance from anglers during 2014 season in

 charter vessel’s catch.

 In January 2010, the South Atlantic Fishery Management Council (SAFMC) and NOAA Fisheries closed the red snapper fishery to protect the population from too much fishing pressure and to allow the population to increase in abundance.
-The two organizations approved opening the recreational and commercial fisheries in 2012 and again in 2013 after new scientific information projected the population will continue to improve, even with some allowable catch.
-The fishery reopened for a short period of time to prevent too many fish from being harvested (NOAA Fisheries Southeast Fishery Bulletin with dates of opening).
+The two organizations approved opening the recreational and commercial fisheries in 2012 and again in 2014 after new scientific information projected the population will continue to improve, even with some allowable catch.
+The fishery reopened for a short period of time to prevent too many fish from being harvested.

 Opening this fishery provided fishermen the opportunity to harvest the red snapper catch limit and enhanced the social and economic benefits to the fishery by supporting recreational and commercial fishing jobs and businesses.